Why Consumers Are Abandoning Their Carts

 Lack of Payment Options

 Think back to the last time you abandoned a cart because you were too cozy in bed to grab your credit card.
 (Look, we've all been there!)
 Don't lose a customer because they only have one way to pay for their items.
-Allowing multiple options for payment is an excellent way to keeping customers.
+Allowing multiple options for payment is an excellent way to keep customers.
 Not everyone has Apple Pay, Paypal, or Amazon Pay, but the likelihood that a consumer will have at least one of these options is high.

-Customer Have to Create User Accounts
+Customers Have to Create User Accounts

-It is common knowledge that there are benefits of having user accounts, but sometimes the costs outweigh the benefits.
+It is common knowledge that there are benefits to having user accounts, but sometimes the costs outweigh the benefits.
 You want your ideal consumer to check out using a user account, but think back to those one-off buyers who aren't your target market, and when they make an account to check out, it brings zero value to your company.
 Give consumers the ability to choose to sign in, but ensure they do not HAVE to check out with a user account.

 Bad Customer Service